trustgraph-ai/trustgraph/README.md

 tg-load-text <document.txt>
 ```

-## Graph RAG Queries
+## GraphRAG Queries

-Once the knowledge graph and embeddings have been built or a cognitive core has been loaded, RAG queries are launched with a single line:
+Once the knowledge graph and embeddings have been built or a knowledge core has been loaded, RAG queries are launched with a single line:

 ```
-tg-invoke-graph-rag -q "What are the top 3 takeaways from the document?"
+tg-query-graph-rag -q "Write a blog post about the 5 key takeaways from SB1047 and how they will impact AI development."
 ```

 ## Agent Flow

-Invoking the Agent Flow will use a ReAct style approach the combines Graph RAG and text completion requests to think through a problem solution.
+Invoking the Agent Flow will use a ReAct style approach the combines GraphRAG and text completion requests to think through a problem solution.

 ```
-tg-invoke-agent -v -q "Write a blog post on the top 3 takeaways from the document."
+tg-invoke-agent -v -q "Write a blog post about the 5 key takeaways from SB1047 and how they will impact AI development."
 ```

 > [!TIP]
 > Adding `-v` to the agent request will return all of the agent manager's thoughts and observations that led to the final response.

-## API Documentation
+## API documentation

 [Developing on TrustGraph using APIs](docs/apis/README.md)